no-domestic-violence/mobile-app/README.md

 - React Native with Expo

+We use:
-* We use the latest version of React Navigation v5
+* the latest version of React Navigation v5
-* We use Context API for state management
+* Context API + hooks for state management
+* font awesome for icons
+* axios for API calls
 ---

 **To run locally**